Choosing between Bombora and Demandbase for your B2B go-to-market strategy comes down to five questions:

 B2B purchases involve committees, not individuals.
 How each platform handles this reality says a lot about its design philosophy.

 Bombora operates at the account level.
-Company Surge® tells you a company is researching a topic.
+Company Surge tells you a company is researching a topic.
 It does not identify which people at that company are doing the research.
-Bombora's blog content on buying groups acknowledges this as a known gap and strategic direction, but person-level intent is not a native capability today.
+Bombora's own blog acknowledges this as a known gap and strategic direction, but person-level intent is not a native capability today.
 Teams must combine Bombora with a contact database and identity resolution tool to get from "Company X is researching cybersecurity" to "the CISO at Company X is evaluating vendors."

 Demandbase has made buying groups a core data object.
 AI builds buying groups in seconds from the 150M+ contact database, identifying champions, influencers, blockers, and decision-makers.
 Multiple buying groups can be configured per account for different products.
 Palo Alto Networks reported 2x increase in opportunities, 2.3x higher deal sizes, and 17% higher closed-won rate when buying groups were present on deals.